In the guide

 - no sharp edges and entrapment hazards

-- ensure that the steering is aligned
+- steering is aligned

 You may wish to offer advice on the appropriate safety equipment that needs to be used with the e-scooter - for example, a cycle helmet and suitable clothing - and to offer to supply this equipment.
 Any such advice should also be included in the written instructions.